diffix/pg_diffix/docs/admin_guide.md

 `pg_diffix.treat_unmarked_tables_as_public` - If set to `true`, then tables are `public` by default.
 Otherwise tables are unlabeled by default.
 The default value is `false`.

-`pg_diffix.strict` - If set to `false`, it will be possible to set anonymization strength settings to values, which do not provide appropriate anonymization strength (e.g. `pg_diffix.noise_layer_sd` to `0.0`, effectively turning off noise added to anonymized query results). **Do not set to `false` unless you really know what you are doing**.
+`pg_diffix.strict` - If set to `false`, it will be possible to set anonymization strength settings to values that do not provide appropriate anonymization strength (e.g. `pg_diffix.noise_layer_sd` to `0.0`, effectively turning off noise added to anonymized query results). **Do not set to `false` unless you really know what you are doing**.
 The default value is `true`.

 ### Anonymization strength settings